You're about to discover how to use Facebook Groups build your network marketing business bigger, faster, and with significantly less work.

-Watch the video below; I reveal best practices for incorporating groups into your network marketing business, and what types of groups are most effective.
+Watch the video below; I reveal best practices for how to use social media for network marketing using Facebook groups, and what types of groups are most effective.

 To begin, I suggest that as a network marketer, you start with a group for your prospects and your potential team members.